Para cross-country skiing: Classification of skiers and events

 Standing skiers use the two basic techniques in cross-country: classic-style, where the skis move parallel to each other through tracks in the snow, and the free-style or skate skiing where skiers propel themselves in a manner similar to speed skating, pushing off with the edge of their skis on smoothly groomed firm surfaces.
 Sit-skiers ride on sleds with skis designed for classic style tracks, propelling themselves with poles.
 Skiers compete in men’s and women’s individual events over short, middle and long distances ranging from 2.5 kilometres to 20 kilometres based on the type of event.
 Standing skiers compete in events of varying lengths—sprint (ca. 1,200 m), middle (10 km, men and 5 km, women) and long (20 km, men and 15 km, women).
 Sit-skiers compete in events of shorter lengths—sprint (ca. 800 m), middle (10 km, men and 5 km, women) and long (15 km, men and 12 km, women).

-IPC events use one of three available start formats: individual timed starts, pursuit with multiple starters, and relay with successive competitors.
+International Paralympic Committee events use one of three available start formats: individual timed starts, pursuit with multiple starters, and relay with successive competitors.
 Relay races may have competitors with a combination of disabilities, each of whom is assigned a handicap according to a "Nordic Percentage System."
 The percentage is applied to each skier’s final time and the skier with the lowest calculated time is the winner.